Tokenization, Cost, and Linguistic Inequality

 diagram of an llm

-Decoding Text by Language
+Basics: Decoding Text

 Understanding tokenization starts with how computers actually "see" text as a string of bytes.
 Even though we use a universal standard called UTF-8, it doesn't treat every language the same.
 Some language scripts take up much more digital room than others to say the same thing.
 While English is quite compact, languages like Arabic, Chinese, or Japanese have a much larger byte footprint from the very start.
 So, before the tokenizer even begins its work, different languages are already arriving with completely different levels of bulk.
 Grammar makes it even trickier to compare.
 Some languages pack a ton of information into just one word or a short string of characters, while others spread it out.
 For example: